WinterStorm

 Ayr

 Promotional poster for "GAIETY 2 THEATRE MINIS SUMMER WORKSHOP" on a purple background.
-The theme is "PRINCESSES & DRAGONS," taking place on "MONDAY 30TH JUNE."
+The theme for this session is "Safari," scheduled for "Thursday 15th JULY."
 The workshop is for children aged 3–6.
-On the left side, there is a photo of young children on stage wearing orange t-shirts, raising their arms and participating in a theatre activity.
+On the left side, there is a photo of young children wearing orange t-shirts on stage, actively participating with arms raised during a theatre activity.

 10am - 11.30am